 What Makes You More Susceptible to a Dry Socket?

-The most common cause of a dry socket is smoking or a history of smoking within 72 hours of surgery.
+The extraction site may be exposed for many reasons.
+Sometimes even a piece of crunchy food can dislodge the blood clot over the area.
+However, the most common cause of a dry socket is smoking or a history of smoking within 72 hours of surgery.
 Post-operative instructions clearly state that smoking is not allowed in the first three days after surgery.
-However, some patients are not able to withdraw that quickly from smoking.
-The toxins present in tobacco interfere with the healing process.
+Tobacco and other ingredients in cigarettes can interfere with clotting.